-For details about how folders are organized in memory, see "Memory Folder Structure" (page 169).
+For details about how folders are organized in memory, see "Memory Folder Structure" (page 153).

 Name and Maximum Number Allowed Example

-File e
+File

 Each folder can contain up to 9999 files named CIMG0001 through CIMG9999.
 The extension on the file name depends on the file type.
 26th file name: CIMG0026.JPG Serial number Extension (4 digits)

-Fo Iders
+Fol Folders

 Folders are named from 100CASIO to 999CASIO.
-There can be up to 900 folders in memory.
+There can be up to 900 folders in memory. • BEST SHOT has a scene named "For YouTube" that optimizes movie settings for recording movies for upload to YouTube.
+Images recorded with the YouTube scene are stored in a folder named "100YOUTB".
 100th folder name: 100CASIO Serial number (3 digits)

 - You can view folder and file names on your computer.
-For details about how file names are displayed on the camera's monitor screen, see page 15. - The total number of folders and files allowed depends on the image size and quality, and capacity of the memory card being used for storage.
+For details about how file names are displayed on the camera's monitor screen, see pages 11 and 12. - The total number of folders and files allowed depends on the image size and quality, and capacity of the memory card being used for storage.